ZcashFoundation/zebra/README.md

   - These panics can be ignored, unless they happen frequently
 - [Interrupt handler does not work when a blocking task is running #1351](https://github.com/ZcashFoundation/zebra/issues/1351)
   - Zebra should eventually exit once the task finishes.
 Or you can forcibly terminate the process.

-Zebra's state commits changes using database transactions.
-If you forcibly terminate it, or it panics, any incomplete changes will be rolled back the next time it starts.

 ## Future Work